 As a musician and songwriter:

 Drew grew up in a house filled with music and has been performing with his sisters Kasie and Chloe since they were all in diapers.
 In October 2015 the three siblings decided to make things official, launching the band SAINT ADELINE with musician Justin Goldner.
 Their unique brand of folk-pop has quickly won over hearts, landing them gigs from NY to Nashville to London.
-And Saint Adeline's first EP, which is produced by Goldner, will be released in Fall 2016.
+And Saint Adeline's first EP, which is produced by Goldner, was released fall of 2016.

 When he isn't writing and recording with his siblings, Drew can often be found sharing the stage with his friend and collaborator Louis Sacco, performing re-interpretations of jazz standards under the banner LOUIS & DREW.

-And Drew began his career as a solo singer/songwriter playing all over the country and sharing the stage with artists such as Jason Mraz, Third Eye Blind, and the Plain White T's.
-Winner of the 2006 John Lennon Songwriter's Award, he has released four albums over the past decade: "Small Thoughts (EP)", released in 2005; "Overboard (EP)", released in 2008; "Drew Gasparini Band", released independently in 2012 (a compilation of songs written while under development with Sony Records); and "I Could Use A Drink: The Songs of Drew Gasparini", released by Broadway Records in 2013, showcasing Drew's unique hybrid of pop and musical theatre and featuring vocals from some of Broadway's hottest young stars.
+And Drew began his career as a solo singer/songwriter and has released four albums over the past decade: "Small Thoughts (EP)", released in 2005; "Overboard (EP)", released in 2008; "Drew Gasparini Band", released independently in 2012 (a compilation of songs written while under development with Sony Records); and "I Could Use A Drink: The Songs of Drew Gasparini", released by Broadway Records in 2013, showcasing Drew's unique hybrid of pop and musical theatre and featuring vocals from some of Broadway's hottest young stars.
 "I Could Use A Drink" spent 5 weeks on the top 100 iTunes charts.
 The Houston Press has described Drew's music as "deftly captivating with lyrics that pulse with vibrant poignancy and appealing wit."
-Drew is signed with Razor & Tie Music Publishing and his songs have been played on TV shows such as Gainesville on the CMT network, and The Biggest Loser on NBC.
+Drew is signed with Concord Bicycle Music/Razor & Tie Music Publishing and his songs have been played on TV shows such as Gainesville on the CMT network, and The Biggest Loser on NBC.